aspose-cells/Aspose.Cells-Products/cells/en/python-java/merger/merge-xlsb-to-xps/_index.md

 {{% blocks/products/pf/agp/content h2="Merge XLSB to XPS Using Python" %}}

-How to merge XLSB to XPS?
-With Aspose.Cells for Python library, you can easily merge XLSB to XPS programmatically with  a few lines of code.
-[Aspose.Cells for Python](https://pypi.org/project/aspose-cells) is capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files.
+How do I merge XLSB to XPS?
+With Aspose.Cells for Python via Java library, you can easily merge XLSB to XPS programmatically with  a few lines of code.
+[Aspose.Cells for Python via Java](https://pypi.org/project/aspose-cells) is capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files.
 Python Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS, CSV, SVG, JSON, WORD, PPT and more, thus making it a perfect choice to exchange documents in industry-standard formats.
-You may install Aspose.Cells for Python from <a href="https://pypi.org/project/aspose-cells/">pypi</a>, use command as: <code>$ pip install aspose-cells</code>.
+You may install Aspose.Cells for Python via Java from <a href="https://pypi.org/project/aspose-cells/">pypi</a>, use command as: <code>$ pip install aspose-cells</code>.

 {{% /blocks/products/pf/agp/content %}}

 {{% blocks/products/pf/agp/content h2="Merge XLSB to XPS in Python Online for Free" %}}

-The following example demonstrates how to merge XLSB to XPS in Python.
+The following example demonstrates how to merge XLSB to XPS in Aspose.Cells for Python via Java.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge XLSB to XPS.
 Upload your files, call Workbook.Combine method for merging files, and then save it to XPS file.
 If you develop code in Python, this will be simpler than it sounds.
 See Python example that merges XLSB to XPS.